How to Raise Money for Mobile App Startup?

 - How much will I need for post-launch services?

 These questions will give you an estimate of how much effort you will have to put behind raising money for startup.
-Generally, the maximum amount goes into funding for mobile app development and the rest will go into the other two questions.
+Generally, the maximum amount goes into funding for mobile app development for startup and the rest will go into the other two questions.

 Even if you are partially funding your app from your savings or getting funded by family and friends, you should have an estimate of the fund needed.
-This will not only help you keep proper track of funds but also will help plan the app expansion.
+This will not only help you keep proper track of funds but will also help plan the app expansion.

 Once you have estimated the funding you’d require, the next step is to get on the preparatory stage.